BorisPlaton/localstack-example/README.md

 ]
 ```

 Great!
-The customer is actually stored, and we can see it in customers list.
+The customer is stored, and we can see it in the customers list.

-We have additional endpoint, to retrieve information only about a specific customer.
+We have an additional endpoint, to retrieve information only about a specific customer.
 We specify `id` in the end to retrieve information about a specific user:
 ```shell
 $ curl https://rkxhafng0t.execute-api.localhost.localstack.cloud:4566/local/customer/1/
 {